TERMS AND CONDITIONS OF SALE

 All prices quoted or contained in any publication of the Company (including these Terms of Sale) are exclusive of GST unless specifically stated otherwise.

 GST will be added to the price of the Goods and any other form of taxable supply at the rate applicable at the time of supply, and the Company will provide a valid tax invoice.

-15. Delivery charge - A delivery charge per order, charged at the rate applicable at the time of delivery, will be applied on all orders which are delivered to a Purchaser’s premises, or as directed by the Purchaser.
-This amount will be shown as a separate item on all invoices.
+15. Delivery charge - A delivery charge per order, charged at the rate applicable at the time of delivery, will be applied on all orders which are delivered to the Purchaser’s premises or to any premises or location otherwise specified by the Purchaser.
+Where the Purchaser directs the Company to deliver the Goods to a location other than the Purchaser’s standard default delivery address using the Company’s standard method of transport, the delivery charge will be subject to quotation by the Company.
+The amount charged for Delivery will be shown as a separate item on all invoices.